ale94mleon/moldrug/docs/source/api.rst

 .. math::
     cost = f(\vec{X})

-Where :math:`\vec{X}` is some description of the chemical structure of the molecule which be mapped to the :math:`\mathbb{R}` numbers throug the function :math:`f`.
+Where :math:`\vec{X}` is some description of the chemical structure of the molecule which is mapped to the :math:`\mathbb{R}` numbers through the function :math:`f`.
 This function will be called cost function.

-Alternatively there is also the class :meth:`moldrug.utils.Local`.
+Alternatively, there is also the class :meth:`moldrug.utils.Local`.
-In this case only an initial population is created and exported.
+In this case, only an initial population is created and exported.

 Fitness functions
 -----------------

-The default fitness functions could be access through the module :mod:`moldrug.fitness`.
+The default fitness functions could be accessed through the module :mod:`moldrug.fitness`.
 There are currently four implemented:

 #. :meth:`moldrug.fitness.Cost` (standard).
-It use all the response variables.
+It uses all the response variables.
 #. :meth:`moldrug.fitness.CostOnlyVina`.
-Only use the information of the vina score.
+Only use the information of the Vina score.
 #. :meth:`moldrug.fitness.CostMultiReceptors`.
-It use all the response variables.
+It uses all the response variables.
 #. :meth:`moldrug.fitness.CostOnlyVinaMultiReceptors`.
-Only use the information of the vina scores
+Only use the information of the Vina scores

 .. code-block:: python